 HubWho vs. QuickBooks

 General-purpose accounting + invoicing platform.
-Most agencies use it for books, sometimes for invoicing too — but it has no concept of Vendasta or recurring agency margin.
+Most agencies use it for books, sometimes for invoicing too — but it has no concept of per-client recurring agency margin.

 - Per-client gross-margin reporting tuned to agency wholesale-vs-retail.

-- ACH auto-draft with Plaid bank-link + configurable dunning — QuickBooks Payments dunning is fixed.
+- ACH auto-draft with Plaid bank-link + configurable dunning.

 - White-label end-client portal — clients log in under your brand.